 - a fully operation wind turbine with data collection.

-- receiving LEED® Gold certification for the renovation of the Wilfred Uytengsu, Sr. Center.
+- recieved LEED® Gold certification for the renovation of the Wilfred Uytengsu, Sr. Center.

 - promoting an extensive, campus-wide recycling program.